sydneyrenee/Roo-Code-mlx/src/test/README.md

 ## Test Discovery

 VS Code Testing API tests are registered in `src/test/registerTests.ts` and are automatically discovered when the extension activates in development mode.

+## Common Issues

+1. **Test Not Running**: If a test is not being discovered or run, check if it's properly registered in `registerTests.ts`.

+2. **Duplicate Controller IDs**: When multiple test files create controllers with the same ID, VS Code throws an error.
+Ensure each test controller has a unique ID.

+3. **Module System Incompatibilities**: Some dependencies (e.g., globby) are ES modules but are imported using CommonJS require().
+This can cause errors when running tests.

+## Next Steps

+1. Continue registering migrated tests in `registerTests.ts`.
+2. Migrate remaining tests from Jest to VS Code Testing API.
+3. Update the MIGRATION_STATUS.md document as tests are registered and verified.